-- Be of the 2.xx version (3.xx processing will be available in future): the rtkconv.exe program included in the RTKLIB package could be used to convert a RINEX file to the required version.
+- If version 2, be of the 2.10 or 2.11 version. the rtkconv.exe program included in the RTKLIB package could be used to convert a RINEX file to the required version.

 RINEX files can be processed with RD files following this procedure: